phipalibunao/CS3_2ndQtr_K18_K21/README.md

 **Story Summary:**
 The engineer disobeys orders to stay silent and sneaks onto the bridge at night to fix the damaged beams.
 He works in the dark, hiding from passing patrols.
-Before he can finish, he’s caught and forced to leave.
+Before he can finish, he is caught and forced to leave.
-The bridge collapses hours later, and the next morning, his blurred photo spreads across the news under the headline “Sabotage Suspect Identified.”
+The bridge collapses hours later, and the next morning, his blurred photo spreads across the news under the headline "Sabotage Suspect Identified."
 He never gets the chance to explain.